lankydan/lankydanblog-jamstack/content/blog/2019/corda-responder-validation-extending/index.md

 ## What an external developer must do

-To extend and leverage an extensible flow you must do the following:
+To extend and leverage an extensible flow, you must do the following:

 - Extend the flow
 - Implement/override provided functions

-In other words, exactly what you would do to extend any normal class in Kotlin or Java.
+In other words, exactly what you would do to extend any average class in Kotlin or Java.

 Below is what this could look like: